-- garnish: sour cream or yoghurt and chopped chives or sliced spring onion
+garnish: sour cream or yoghurt and chopped chives or sliced spring onion

-- Place garlic, ginger, onion and bacon in TM bowl and chop 3 sec / speed 5.
+- Place garlic, ginger, onion and bacon into TM bowl and chop 3 sec / speed 5.
 Scrape down.

 - Add coriander, cumin and turmeric and sauté (if not using bacon add 10g olive oil) 5 mins / Varoma / speed 2 / MC off.

 - Add sweet potato, carrot and pumpkin and chop 30 sec / speed 7.
 Scrape down.

 - Add Worcestershire Sauce, thyme, stock and boiling water and cook 10 mins / 100°C / speed 1.

-- Add quinoa and cook a further 15 mins / 100°C / speed 1 / MC off and place simmering basket on top of lid to prevent any spatter.
+- Add quinoa and cook a further 15 mins / 100°C / speed 1 / MC off, placing simmering basket on top of lid to prevent any spatter.

 - Add milk until desired consistency is reached 30 sec / speed 6.

-- Garnish with sour cream or yoghurt and chopped chives or sliced spring onion to garnish on top.
+- Garnish with sour cream or yoghurt and chopped chives or sliced spring onion for garnish.

 Please note that the turmeric will discolour your lid, however this will fade after a few washes.